 The point system is based on five points a try, two for a conversion and three for penalties and drop goals.

-From June–September 2019, each of the six regional rugby unions will hold an Olympic qualification event, where one team from each region will qualify for the Summer Olympics to be held in Japan July 27 – August 1st.
+From June–September 2019, each of the six regional rugby unions held an Olympic qualification event, where one team from each region qualified for the Summer Olympics to be held in Japan July 27 – August 1st, 2020.